spoilaro/livingloan/README.md

 <h1> Living Loan </h1>

 <h2>Overall aim</h2>
+<p> !!!
+The app is "usable" only in mobile browser at the moment. !!!
 <p> Web app that does student loan calculation.</p>
 <p>The app can be found at: </p>
 <a>http://livingloan.herokuapp.com/</a>